dnanexus/dxCompiler/doc/ExpertOptions.md

 * `defaultTaskDxAttributes` and `perTaskDxAttributes`: metadata and runtime attributes as default or of specific task
 * `defaultWorkflowDxAttributes` and `perWorkflowDxAttributes`: metadata and runtime attributes as default or of specific workflow
 * `dockerRegistry`: private registry configuration.
 See [Private registries](##private-registries])
 * `customReorgAttributes`: custom reorganization applet URI and its configuration.
-See [Adding config file based reorg alet at compilation time](##adding-config-file-based-reorg-applet-at-compilation-time)
+See [Adding config file based reorg applet at compilation time](##adding-config-file-based-reorg-applet-at-compilation-time)
 * `ignoreReuse`: boolean value indicating whether to skip current execution and reuse the results from the previous one.
 See [Job reuse](##job-reuse)
 * `delayWorkspaceDestruction`: boolean value indicating whether to keep the job's temporary workspace after execution.
 See [Delay workspace destruction](##delay-workspace-destruction)